Hubli

 Challenge

-The V1 journey map revealed a critical pattern: when users didn't return to the app within a few sessions, they stopped entirely.
-There was no loop pulling them back, no visible progress, no emotional connection, no reason to open it tomorrow.
-This is the same retention problem that every consumer product faces, and the same one that game designers have spent decades solving.
-The question I needed to answer wasn't 'how do we improve the organization?'
-It was 'how do we design a habit?'
+The V1 journey map revealed a critical pattern: when users did not return to the app within a few sessions, they stopped entirely.
+There was no loop pulling them back, no visible progress, no emotional connection, .

 Process